NoahBlack012/ecosystem/README.md

 Animals are the focus of the simulation.
 They move in order to eat food, survive, and reproduce

-All attributes and methods related to the animal can be found in the Animal.py file

 #### Attributes
 Here are all the attributes of the animals in the simulation: